The term “elevation” is one of the most important in geography. It refers to a location’s height above or below the Earth’s mean sea level.

 Lake Huron, the second-largest of the Great Lakes, is at the top of the list thanks to its pristine turquoise waters, breathtaking beachfront sunrises, numerous lakeside parks, beautiful beaches, and ancient lighthouses.
 It has the same surface elevation as its westerly counterpart, Lake Michigan, at 578 feet (176 meters).
 The arrival of new invasive species, such as zebra mussels, the spiny water flea, and round gobies have recently harmed it.
 In recent years, chinook salmon catches have plummeted, while lake whitefish populations have declined and are in poor health.

 12. Lake Erie, Michigan

-Lake Erie is the fourth largest of North America’s five Great Lakes and the eleventh largest worldwide.
+Lake Erie is the fourth-largest of North America’s five Great Lakes and the eleventh-largest worldwide.
 It is the Great Lakes’ southernmost, shallowest, and smallest by volume.
 The Niagara River, which spins massive turbines near Niagara Falls in Lewiston, New York, and Queenston, Ontario, provides hydroelectric power to Canada and the United States and is the lake’s primary natural outflow.
 It is 571 feet (174 meters) above sea level on average.
-Sportfishing enthusiasts flock to Lake Erie, which has thriving walleye fish.
+Sportfishing enthusiasts flock to Lake Erie, which has a thriving walleye fish population.